puniverse/comsat/docs/index.md

 ### Servlets

 Comsat integrates with JavaEE servlets and enables you to write servlets that can scale to many concurrent visitors, even if servicing each requests takes a very long time, or requires calling many other services.
 Under the hood, Comsat does this by turning each servlet request into an asynchronous request, and then services each request on a separate [fiber](http://puniverse.github.io/quasar/manual/core.html#fibers).
 Calls to other web services or to a database are fiber- rather than thread-blocking.
-As a result, comsat can serve many thousands of concurrent requests with only a handful of OS threads.
+As a result, Comsat can serve many thousands of concurrent requests with only a handful of OS threads.
 You, on the other hand, don't need to adopt a cumbersome asynchronous programming model.
 You can write the servlet code as you normally would, making synchronous (fiber-blocking) calls, provided that you use Comsat implementations.

 To write a Comsat (fiber-per-request) servlet, simply extend [`FiberHttpServlet`]({{javadoc}}/fibers/servlet/FiberHttpServlet.html) rather than the usual `javax.servlet.HttpServlet`, and either annotate it with `@WebServlet` or declare it in `web.xml`.
 Note how the `service` and all the `doXXX` methods are [suspendable](http://puniverse.github.io/quasar/manual/core.html#fibers) (they all `throw SuspendExecution`).